aws-samples/amazon-omics-tutorials/utils/scripts/README.md

 Python script that computes the cost of a workflow run breaking out details for individual tasks and run storage.

-**Note:** Cost calculation for workflows that leverage GPUs will be a lower estimate.
-The instance matching cannot distinguish between tasks that use NVIDIA Tesla T4 vs NVIDIA A10G accelerators and will default to the lowest cost option.

 What it does:
 - retrieves regional AWS HealthOmics pricing using the [AWS Price List bulk API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/using-ppslong.html)
-- retrieves workflow details from AWS HealthOmics
+- retrieves workflow run details from AWS HealthOmics
-- matches run task resources (e.g. CPU and Memory) to `omics.*` instances via pricing SKUs
+- matches reported run task `omics.*` instance types to pricing SKUs
+- prints a JSON summary of the run's costs

 Usage: